Sak32009/GetDataFromSteam-SteamDB/README.md

 ### Usage:

+- **STEAM**

+  - Go to [https://store.steampowered.com/app/24010/Train_Simulator_2021/](https://store.steampowered.com/app/24010/Train_Simulator_2021/) for example, click on the button at bottom-right screen, select format and click "Convert".

-- STEAM / STEAMDB
+- **STEAMDB**

-  - Go to [https://steamdb.info/app/570/dlc/](https://steamdb.info/app/570/dlc/) for example and click on the button at bottom-right screen, select format and click "Convert".
+  - Go to [https://steamdb.info/app/570/dlc/](https://steamdb.info/app/570/dlc/) for example, click on the button at bottom-right screen, select format and click "Convert".

-- STEAMDB DEPOT to .sha1
+- **STEAMDB DEPOT to .sha1**

-  - Go to [https://steamdb.info/depot/373303/](https://steamdb.info/depot/373303/) for example, click on "Click to view file hashes" and all entries are showed on textarea in .sha1 format.
+  - Go to [https://steamdb.info/depot/373303/](https://steamdb.info/depot/373303/) for example, click on "Click to view file hashes", click on the button at bottom-right screen and all entries are showed on textarea in .sha1 format.

-- STORE.STEAMPOWERED.COM
+- **STORE.STEAMPOWERED.COM**

-  - Go to [https://store.steampowered.com/app/1325200/Nioh_2\_\_The_Complete_Edition/](https://store.steampowered.com/app/1325200/Nioh_2__The_Complete_Edition/) for example and click on the button at bottom-right screen, select format and click "Convert".
+  - Go to [https://store.steampowered.com/app/1325200/Nioh_2\_\_The_Complete_Edition/](https://store.steampowered.com/app/1325200/Nioh_2__The_Complete_Edition/) for example, click on the button at bottom-right screen, select format and click "Convert".

+- **EPICGAMES.COM**

+  - Not ready.

 ### Features: